Youmni/flipflow/README.md

 ## Overview

-FlipFlow enables users to organize their learning process by creating card sets, adding cards, and managing these sets with other users.
-The platform also offers public and private card sets for various subjects.
+FlipFlow enables users to organize their learning process by creating cardsets, adding cards, and sharing these sets with other users.

 ## Key Features